apiqcms/kms_docs/creation.md

 ## Templates

-The main parts in KMS are Templates and Pages.
+The main parts in APIQ are Templates and Pages.
 And its usage is very simple.
 Each Template contains common html code, i.e. `<html>`, `<head>` and etc. And each Page embeds its content into Template via &#123;% yield %&#125;

 Start adding your first template by clicking on "Add template" button on Templates section.
 Give it some name, paste your HTML code and place `yield` tag where you want page content to be rendered.